Faculty & Staff Directory

-Dr. Kruvand’s areas of research specialization include health and science communication, mass communication of bioethical issues, the use of expert sources, and dynamics between public relations practitioners and journalists.
+Dr. Kruvand’s areas of research specialization include health and science communication, mass communication of bioethical issues, the use of expert sources, and dynamics between public relations professionals and journalists.
 Topics she has examined include face transplants, the birth control pill, synthetic biology, stem cell research, and end-of-life care.
-Her research has been published in Public Relations Review, Science Communication, Journal of Mass Media Ethics, American Journalism, and the Newspaper Research Journal.
+Her research has been published in Public Relations Review, Case Studies in Strategic Communication, Science Communication, Journal of Mass Media Ethics, American Journalism, and the Newspaper Research Journal.
 Dr. Kruvand has also presented peer-reviewed research papers at the annual conferences of the Association for Education in Journalism and Mass Communication, National Communication Association, and International Communication Association.

 - COMM 210 – Principles of Public Relations

 - COMM 314 – Public Relations Cases and Strategies

 - COMM 318 – Public Relations Writing

 - Kruvand, M. (2016).
 When Reassurance Doesn’t Reassure: Journalists, Sources and Ebola in Dallas, Texas.
 In N. Evans, T. Smith & M. Majumder (eds.), Ebola’s Message: Public Health and Medicine in the Twenty-First Century, pp. 157-173.
 Cambridge, MA: MIT Press.

 - Kruvand, M., & Bryant, F. (2015).
 Zombie Apocalypse: Can the Undead Teach People how to Survive an Emergency?
 Public Health Reports, 130(6), 655-663.